emanguy/rust-rest/doc/testing.md

 ### Implementing the integration test

-The `integration_test::test_util` package defines a utility function, `prepare_application()`, which prepares an Axum application and a standalone schema for the active unit test, which is derived from the default schema by turning it into a template and copying it.
+The `integration_test::test_util` module defines a utility function, `prepare_application()`, which prepares an Axum application and a standalone schema for the active unit test, which is derived from the default schema by turning it into a template and copying it.
 Using these utilities, you can inject test data into the database and attach necessary routes to the Axum app to perform the integration test.
+It also provides an active database connection if you wish to inject test data during the test.

-You can create requests to the Axum application using `axum::http::Request::builder()` along with `serde_json`.
-The `deserialize_body()` helper from `api::test_util` can also be used to read API responses just like API tests, and the same package provides a `dto_to_body()` helper to help pass DTOs into the request builder for requests.
+You can create requests to the Axum application using `axum::http::Request::builder()`.
+The `deserialize_body()` helper from `api::test_util` can be used to read API responses just like API tests, and the same module provides a `dto_to_body()` helper to help pass DTOs into the request builder for requests.

 With all that being said, here's how we can write a happy path integration test for the [player create endpoint](./architecture_layers.md#the-router-function):